During the lease term in Riverton

 - Supply necessary services, or

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Riverton.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Riverton.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you rent out your investment in Riverton
+- Before you lease out your rental property in Riverton

 - Collections and evictions